 Finnish business culture and etiquette.

 Did you know about business culture in Finland?
-Watch this video animation to find out some interesting facts.
+Read on to find out some interesting facts.

 Finland is a Nordic country with the strong traditions of business etiquette and communication as well as with the ideal work-life balance (#1 in the 2018′ Index of Happiness).
 Its neighbour countries are Sweden, Russia and Norway, as well as Estonia on the other side of the Gulf of Finland (http://www.gulfoffinland.fi/en-US).
 Forests cover three quarters of the country’s surface area.